 What type of leather gets scratched?

-Several of the leather accessories aren't exactly what we expected.
-Some of them are, in fact, of poor quality.
+Several leather accessories aren't exactly what we expect - some are of poor quality.
 Peeling is common in low-quality leather, such as bonded leather.
 Bonded leather is a cross between natural and synthetic leather.
-Discarded parts are crushed into a pulp, then glued together using a polyurethane (PU) overlay.
+Discarded genuine leather parts are crushed into a pulp, then glued together using a polyurethane (PU) overlay.
 Bonded leather is a low-cost upholstery material that is often used.
 Unfortunately, it doesn't have the softness of real leather and peels easily.

 Synthetic leather is also commonly used as a low-cost alternative for leather accessories, shoes, and handbags.
-It is among the most easily ripped leather materials, despite its lower cost.
+It is among the most easily ripped leather materials.
 It's made from synthetic materials like PU or PVC.
 Due to its low quality, it cracks easily, exactly as bonded leather.

 What type of leather never gets scratched?